CPU: Intel Core i7-1065G7

 What prevented me from ever buying a Surface Book -- its extremely high price -- remains a problem.
 The 15-inch Surface Book 3 starts at $2,229 and goes well beyond $3,000 once you've configured it to your liking.
 On top of that, the unique form factor has its limitations; The Surface Book 3 is thick and heavy and its performance is outclassed by other systems.

 But if budget isn't an issue and you want a laptop and tablet in one, then the Surface Book 3 is unrivaled.
 It's a capable machine with a gorgeous display, premium design and very comfortable keyboard.
 Battery life is also a bright spot as long as you're in laptop mode.
 And while it isn't the quickest, the Surface Book 3's discrete Nvidia GPU gives a boost to content creators and gamers.
+That's enough to land it on our best video editing laptops page.

 Microsoft Surface Book 3 price and configuration options